 To make a long story short, Steve introduced me to a consultant by the name of Andy Mindlin who was running all of the marketing for Elpac.
 Andy gave me a shot and paid me $1,500 to come into the company for two days and teach them about SEO.

 Here’s what I learned from my first customer:

 Lesson #1: Do whatever it takes to get in the door

-When I first had my call with Andy, he mentioned that Elpac was only willing to pay me a one-time fee for training.
-But once I got in the door and showed them everything that they could be doing to increase their online revenue, they were open to a long-term contract valued at $3500 a month.
+When I first had my call with Andy, he mentioned that Elpac was only willing to pay me a one-time fee for training them.
+But once I got in the door and showed them everything that they could be doing to increase their online revenue, they were open to a long-term contract valued at $3,500 a month.

-But before I was able to get that $3500 a month contract, I had to prove myself.
-Sure they were paying me $1500 to prove myself, but I actually delivered more value than the $1500.
-I was paid for 2 days of training and I went to their office for 5 days, taught them everything that I knew and I even told them how they could implement all of my recommendations without me.
+Before I was able to get that $3,500 a month contract, however, I had to prove myself.
+Sure, they were paying me $1,500 to prove myself, but I actually delivered more value than the $1,500.
+I was paid for two days of training their staff, but I went to their office for five days, taught them everything I knew and even told them how they could implement all of my recommendations without me.

-Lesson learned: Even if it may not seem wise to take on a customer that isn’t willing to pay you much, do whatever it takes to get in the door.
-Especially if you have no customers, a low paying customer is better than no customers.
+Lesson learned: Even if it doesn’t seem wise taking on a customer that isn’t willing to pay you much, do whatever it takes to get in the door.
+A low paying customer is better than no customer.
 Once you can show your value, there will be opportunities for upsells.

 Lesson #2: People fall asleep in meetings

 No, I’ve never fallen asleep in a meeting, but other people have fallen asleep in my meetings… numerous times.
 It wasn’t their fault.
 It was actually mine because I didn’t know how to run meetings.